SrRohitKandpal/100-days-of-code/log.md

 ### Day 9: March 10, 2017

-**Today's Progress**: Revised Design Courses of codeschool and completed 2 levels of Javascript Road Trip Part 2 of codeschool.com
+**Today's Progress**: Revised Design Courses of codeschool and completed 2 levels of Javascript Road Trip Part 1 of codeschool.com

 **Thoughts:** I haven't that much today, was a tired day.
 But something is better than nothing.
 I will keep and calm and catch the pace with JS very soon.

+**Link to work:** You can check today's work progress here https://www.codeschool.com/users/SrRohitKandpal

+### Day 10: March 11, 2017

+**Today's Progress**: Revised Design Courses of codeschool again and completed last level of Javascript Road Trip Part 1 and two more levels of Javascript Road Trip Part 2 of codeschool.com

+**Thoughts:** Weekend lessened consistency in work.
+Have to improve speed to learn a little bit fast.

 **Link to work:** You can check today's work progress here https://www.codeschool.com/users/SrRohitKandpal